TSummersLab/open-ball-beam/README.md

 2. Open a terminal / command prompt / Anaconda Prompt
 3. Navigate to the root level directory of this package
 4. Run the command `pip install .`

+## Usage

+There are two APIs that offer comparable functionality: Python and Arduino.

+### Arduino API
+In the Arduino API, all processing (e.g. control and state estimation) occurs locally on the Arduino board.
+No serial connection to a host computer is strictly required during system operation; a serial connection is required only for uploading programs and for monitoring system operation through the Serial Monitor and Serial Plotter.

+Arduino
+1. Upload `interface.ino` to the Arduino.
+2. Start the `Tools` -> `Serial Plotter` to monitor the various signals in the system.

+### Python API
+In the Python API, the majority of processing occurs on the host computer and the Arduino acts as a simple client, sending raw measurement information and receiving actuator commands.
+A stable serial connection is required throughout system operation to maintain stability.

+Arduino
+1. Upload `interface.ino` to the Arduino.

+Host computer
+- Run `interface.py` to start the interface.
+- Run `main.py` to run the configurators as well as start the interface.

 # Alternative Ball and Beam Systems